PHT-Medic/service-deployment/elastic/README.md

 The Kibana default configuration is stored in [`kibana/config/kibana.yml`][config-kbn].

-When installing the elastic stack on a new system you must change the `elasticsearch.hosts` variable to the corresponding ip adress of your hardware:
+When installing the elastic stack on a new system you must change the `elasticsearch.hosts` variable`in the ```kibana.yaml``` file to the corresponding ip adress of your hardware:

 ```